russoz-ansible/ansible-contrib-unofficial/deprecations.md

   Refer to [Ansible Module Architecture > AnsibleModule > Argument spec](https://docs.ansible.com/ansible/latest/dev_guide/developing_program_flow_modules.html#argument-spec) for further details on this attribute.

 * Add a line to the `description` such as:
-  > The alias `blah` has been deprecated and will be removed in community.general 15.0.0.
+  > The alias `update-cache` has been deprecated and will be removed in community.general 5.0.0.

 ## Deprecating a parameter default value